Replacing Diesel with Solar

 9.1 Captive Solar PV Systems – Experience of L&T, Chennai

-9.2 Captive Solar PV Systems – Experience of SSN College of Engineering, Chennai
+9.2 Captive Solar PV Systems – Experience of SSN Research Center, Chennai

 Our acquaintance with the Indian renewable energy industry, along with our deep understanding of the technology, industry dynamics and emerging trends in renewable energy sources worldwide, make EAI the most effective partner for those keen on getting an exceptional understanding of the Indian renewable energy industry, along its entire business value chain.